-In December 2025, 37 people from across the UK, 38% of whom had lived or living experience of gambling harm, gathered in Glasgow for the Scottish Reducing Gambling Harm (SRGH) Roundtable: What makes lived experience platforms successful?
+In December 2025, 37 people from across the UK, 38% of whom had lived or living experience of gambling harm, gathered in Glasgow for the Scottish Reducing Gambling Harm (SRGH) Roundtable: ‘What makes lived experience platforms successful?’
 Twelve Roundtable attendees attended an Open Forum feedback session in January 2026, to refine the findings.
 This report presents the key insights and practical recommendations emerging from the Roundtable and Open Forum.
 The report applies the insights and recommendations to develop the work already complete to ensure the SRGH Forum is a credible, lived experience directed policy platform.